mapteb/framework-for-angular-development/README.md

 This project presents a testing-friendly TypeScipt framework for Angular development.

-The fraework has the following features:
+The framework has the following features:

 1. Implements the smart/presentational component UI pttern
 1. Simplifies creating unit test and e2e test scripts.